3ab3z2/task-scheduler-oz/README.md

 1. **Functional Paradigm**
 2. **Imperative Paradigm**

-# THIS SHOULD INCLUDE A DATABASE - NOT SHURE HOW THOUGH #
+# THIS SHOULD INCLUDE A DATABASE - NOT SURE HOW THOUGH #

 The goal is to explore how different programming paradigms impact the design and implementation of software.